someobserver/recurgence/math/10-simulation-architecture/index.md

 ### Overview

-This section articulates the computational and conceptual architecture for simulating Recurgent Field Theory (RFT) on discrete semantic manifolds.
-The simulation framework translates the continuous mathematics of RFT into a form suitable for in silico exploration of semantic dynamics, attractor evolution, and epistemic health.
+The computational architecture for simulating RFT on discrete semantic manifolds translates continuous field equations into discrete graph dynamics.
+The architecture enables exploration of semantic evolution, attractor formation, and epistemic pathologies through numerical integration.

-Key architectural elements:
+Core components:
 1. **Discretization of Semantic Space** — mapping the continuous manifold $\mathcal{M}$ to a graph $G = (V, E)$, with nodes as semantic states and edges as adjacency or transformation potentials.
 2. **Time-Stepped Recursive Updates** — iterative evolution of coherence, recursive depth, semantic mass, and related fields at each node, governed by local and nonlocal coupling.
 3. **Field and Metric Tracking** — monitoring the evolution of core quantities: $C(p, t)$, $D(p, t)$, $M(p, t)$, $W(p, t)$, $g_{ij}(p, t)$, and others.